Grandes Éxitos (Chayanne album)

-Grandes Éxitos is the first greatest hits album recorded by Puerto Rican performer Chayanne.
-It was released by Sony Music on March 19, 2002 (see 2002 in music).
-In this album Chayanne featured three new songs, "Torero", "Y Tú Te Vas", and "Quisiera Ser" (as well as remixes of the songs "Salomé" and "Baila Baila", and a re-recorded version of "Fiesta En América").
+Grandes Éxitos is the first greatest hits album recorded by Puerto Rican-American recording artist Chayanne.
+This album was released by Sony Discos on March 19, 2002 (see 2002 in music).
+In this album Chayanne featured three new songs, "Y Tú Te Vas", Torero, and "Quisiera Ser" (as well as remixes of the songs "Salomé" and "Baila Baila", and a re-recorded version of "Fiesta En América").
 The album peaked at #1 on Billboard's Hot Latin Albums, becoming his first album to reach #1 in that category, and #199 on the Billboard 200.
 A video, also titled Grandes éxitos was released in VHS and DVD featuring 13 videos of the singer.